junxit/us-congress-bills-113/metadata.md

 - 2013-08-01 — Introduced in Senate
 - 2013-08-01 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2013-12-18 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2013-12-19 — Committee on Health, Education, Labor, and Pensions.
+Reported with an amendment in the nature of a substitute.
+Without written report.
+- 2013-12-19 — Committee on Health, Education, Labor, and Pensions.
+Reported with an amendment in the nature of a substitute.
+Without written report.
+- 2013-12-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 282.